Why SMART Goals Work Better Than Regular Goals

 - Inconsistency

-Over time, that combination makes it harder — not easier — to keep going.
+Over time, that combination makes it harder — not easier — to keep moving forward.

-Achievable goals, on the other hand, build steady momentum instead of constant pressure.
-And that momentum is often what actually carries long-term change forward.
+Achievable goals, on the other hand, help you build steady momentum rather than constant pressure.
+And that momentum is often what drives lasting change.

 4. Relevant Goals Keep You Focused